KiVi: Kinesthetic-Visuospatial Integration for Dynamic and Safe Egocentric Legged Locomotion: Experiments

 \subsubsection{Terrain Traversability}

-The \textbf{KiVi} framework adapts effectively to a variety of outdoor terrains.
-Under conditions of low visual disturbance, the quadruped anticipates and reacts to diverse real-world features well in advance.
-As shown in Fig. \ref{fig:exp-low_vis_noise}a, the robot is able to negotiate irregular ground with exposed tree roots; leveraging vision, it avoids entrapment from protruding branches or roots.
-Figures \ref{fig:exp-low_vis_noise}b–d highlight the robot’s ability to cross vertical obstacles such as stairs and elevated platforms up to approximately 45 cm, roughly the height of its onboard camera.
-Platforms exceeding this height are classified as walls because their upper surfaces cannot be reliably perceived, prompting \textbf{KiVi} to execute evasive maneuvers rather than attempt risky jumps.
-Figure \ref{fig:exp-low_vis_noise}e further demonstrates that, despite never encountering dynamic obstacles during training, the framework generalizes well to moving agents, smoothly avoiding pedestrians.
+In comparative studies, \textbf{KiVi} and \textbf{KiVi w/o Kin.} showed nearly identical performance: both traversed uneven terrains and avoided pedestrians at near-limit distances ($\sim\!3\,\text{cm}$), comparable to \textbf{ABS}~\cite{he2024agile} on flat ground, while exhibiting more stable control on stairs.

+\textbf{KiVi GRU}, which replaces the memTransformer with a Transformer+GRU structure, achieved comparable success rates in obstacle avoidance but showed slightly reduced robustness on high platforms and tall grass under the same training budget.
+Notably, when trained for extended iterations (24000 iterations), KiVi GRU eventually reached performance parity with \textbf{KiVi}.
+This suggests that while recurrent compression can ultimately capture sufficient temporal context, our proposed memory-token mechanism facilitates faster convergence and more efficient temporal credit assignment.

-In comparative studies, \textbf{KiVi} and \textbf{KiVi w/o Kin.} showed nearly identical performance: both traversed uneven terrains and avoided pedestrians at near-limit distances ($\sim\!3\,\text{cm}$), comparable to \textbf{ABS}~\cite{he2024agile} on flat ground, while exhibiting more stable control on stairs. \textbf{KiVi w/o Memory}, however, suffered from premature or exaggerated leg motions, leading to conservative behaviors and reduced stability. \textbf{Himloco}, lacking vision, reacted only after contacts occurred, often stumbling at obstacle edges or colliding with pedestrians, and it cannot traverse challenging terrains such as gaps and high walls.
-We believe that these results underline the necessity of both multi-modal fusion and temporal memory for safe operation in dynamic outdoor environments.
+\textbf{KiVi w/o Memory}, however, lacks temporal context, which results in more conservative behaviors and reduced stability. \textbf{Himloco}, which does not use vision, responds only after physical contact occurs.
+As a result, it frequently stumbles at the edge of platforms or collides with obstacles.
+It also fails to traverse challenging terrains such as gaps and high steps.
+These results highlight the importance of both multimodal fusion and temporal memory for safe operation in dynamic outdoor environments.